picking wasabi leaves and stems

 James Martin TV show visits Wasabi Crop

-Then in Summer 2019, we had a visit from James Martin and Paul Rankin when they discovered real Wasabi was being cultivated in County Armagh.
-During the show, James cooked with fresh wasabi rhizomes which were dug up from our Wasabi Crop growing facility.
-These rhizomes were used to prepare a mountain view salmon dish overlooking the dramatic backdrop of Slieve Gullion, which is the highest point in County Armagh.
+Then, in Summer 2019, we had a visit from James Martin and Paul Rankin when they discovered real Wasabi was being cultivated in County Armagh.
+James cooked with fresh wasabi rhizomes dug up from our Wasabi crop-growing facility during the show.
+These rhizomes were used to prepare a mountain-view salmon dish overlooking the dramatic backdrop of Slieve Gullion, which is the highest point in County Armagh.

 Over the last few years, Wasabi Crop has been in the news about growing fresh wasabi on the island of Ireland.
 We have been busy promoting fresh wasabi.